 What do the icons mean on my advisee list?

 There are several possible icons that could show up next to each student on your advisee list.
-A brief description of each icon is available at the top of the advisee list page and also as hover hint text, but below are additional descriptions:
+A brief description of each icon is available at the top of the advisee list page and also as hover hint text.
+Below are additional descriptions:

-Athlete: The student is part of a Division I intercollegiate athletics team
+Athlete: This student is part of a Division I intercollegiate athletics team.

 I want to contact my advisees, but only the ones enrolled this semester.
 How can I do that?